vitekign/Mortgage/README.md

 		existent collection account and is taking all necessary steps to resolve the issue, then it does not introduce negative overall outlook.
-In such cases, fuzzy logic needs to be incorporated and the final decision to be considered based on all of the information provided.
+In such cases, fuzzy logic needs to be incorporated and the final decision to be calculated based on all of the information provided.
-		However, if the application does not know about collection account's existence and is not about to take any steps to resolve the issue, then it is an automatic denial.
+		However, if the applicant does not know about collection account's existence and is not about to take any steps to resolve the issue, then it is an automatic denial.

 	2. Non-Medical, so-called "Irresponsible/Immature" collection accounts.